CircuitSetup/SID_old/README.md

 - the time travel button is briefly pressed (the first press when the screen saver is active will not trigger a time travel),
 - on a connected TCD, a destination date is entered (only if TCD is wirelessly connected) or a time travel event is triggered (also when wired).

-##### &#9654; Show peaks in Spectrum Analyzer

-This selects the boot-up setting for showing or not showing the peaks in the Spectrum Analyzer.
-Can be changed anytime by typing *50 followed by OK on the IR remote control.

 #### Hardware configuration settings

 ##### &#9654; Disable supplied IR remote control